aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 ### Generating OpenAPI schemas

-Use the `get_openapi_json_schema` function provided by the resolver.
-This function will produce a JSON-serialized string that represents your OpenAPI schema.
+Use the `get_openapi_json_schema` function provided by the resolver to produce a JSON-serialized string that represents your OpenAPI schema.
 You can print this string or save it to a file.
 You'll use the file later when creating the Agent.

 You'll need to regenerate the OpenAPI schema and update your Agent everytime your API changes.